Object Fidelity Diffusion for Remote Sensing Image Generation: Introduction

 Synthesizing high-fidelity, spatially-controllable remote sensing (RS) images is a critical frontier for overcoming the data limitations that hinder downstream perception tasks like object detection \citep{yang2021r3det, zhang2020well, Yang_2019_ICCV}.
 Current RS generation methods, however, typically rely on either ambiguous text prompts \citep{khanna2023diffusionsat, sebaq2024rsdiff} or auxiliary conditions like semantic maps \citep{sebaq2024rsdiff, tang2024crs, gong2024crossearth, hu2025earth, jia2025can}.
 While visually plausible, such guidance is fundamentally disconnected from the instance-level ground truth, failing to provide the precise control necessary for effective data augmentation.

-In contrast, Layout-to-Image (L2I) generation conditioned on object bounding boxes presents a more robust solution for precise spatial control.
-While this approach has been extensively developed in the natural image domain with methods like LayoutDiffusion \citep{zheng2023layoutdiffusion} treating it as a multi-modal fusion task, GLIGEN \citep{li2023gligen} enabling open-world generation with extra controls, and ODGen \citep{zhu2024odgen} decoupling objects for higher controllability, its direct application to RS is non-trivial, due to the unique challenges of RS imagery, such as vast backgrounds, arbitrary object orientations, and dense scenes.
+In contrast, Layout-to-Image (L2I) generation conditioned on object bounding boxes offers a more robust solution for precise spatial control.
+This paradigm has been extensively studied in the natural image domain—LayoutDiffusion \citep{zheng2023layoutdiffusion} treats it as a multi-modal fusion problem, GLIGEN \citep{li2023gligen} enables open-world generation through additional control signals, and ODGen \citep{zhu2024odgen} improves controllability by decoupling objects—yet its direct application to remote sensing (RS) imagery remains non-trivial due to expansive backgrounds, arbitrary object orientations, and densely packed scenes.

 In RS layout-to-image generation, existing methods like AeroGen \citep{tang2025aerogen} and CC-Diff \citep{zhang2024cc} take different approaches.
 AeroGen, a coarse layout-conditioned model, suffers from limited spatial and shape control.
-In contrast, instance-level methods like CC-Diff achieve higher controllability and fidelity by referencing real instances, but this creates heavy dependence on the quality and quantity of real data, limiting generalization and flexibility.
-We summarize common failure modes (see Figure~\ref{fig:figure1}), including control leakage, structural distortion, dense generation collapse, and feature-level mismatch.
+In contrast, instance-level methods like CC-Diff achieve higher controllability and fidelity by referencing real instances, but this creates heavy dependence on the quality and quantity of real data, limiting generalization and flexibility.The images generated via CC-Diff diverge more markedly from the real remote sensing data distribution, aligning instead with the style characteristic of the model’s pre-training corpus.
+We summarize common failure modes (see Figure~\ref{fig:figure1}), including control leakage, structural distortion, dense generation collapse and feature-level mismatch.